svetoldo4444ka/ngx-bootstrap/README.md

  To run bootstrap 3 and 4 demo:
  - `npm run demo.serve` to serve local demo.
 This is for testing only, without watchers.

+To update your fork and prepare it for local usage:

 ```bash
 git pull upstream development
 rm -rf node_modules